Data-Mechanics/course-2019-spr-proj/kgrewal_shin2/README.md

 <b> DATASETS USED: </b>

-<b>Instructions: </b>
-Run execute.py to run all data collection, transformations, and provenances

 <b>Datasets used: </b>
 1. Boston Street Names
 This data was collected from last semester's project as a CSV and uploaded to datamechanics.io as a .json file.
 It is a list of all the street names, their genders, and their zipcodes.